AlexBaldman/Meme-Me-Man/Readme.md

 # Meme-Me-Man_

 ## Project Planning
-An overview of planned steps for my first project while learning and becoming more comfortable with ReactJS._
+_Ongoing list of new ideas & planned steps for my first project, while learning and becoming more comfortable with ReactJS._

 <br>